Branch-and-bound for biobjective mixed-integer linear programming: Introduction

-The only assumption we make on the above model is a mild and standard one: that $X_{I}\neq\emptyset$ and $-\infty < l_{i} < u_{i} < +\infty$ for all $i$, in order to have a bounded feasible problem.
-Pure integer multiobjective problems have been studied extensively in literature, both in full generality for 2 or more objectives \citep{kiziltan1983algorithm,KLEIN1982378,ralphs2006improved,parragh2015boip,jozefowiez2012generic,boland2016quadrant,boland2015shape,mavrotas2013improved,ehrgott2008improved} and also for specific classes of biobjective combinatorial problems \citep{przybylski2010149,jozefowiez2012generic,sourd2008multiobjective,leitner2014computational,royset2007solving,biobjkp1998,berube2009exact}.
-The algorithms specialized for the pure integer case do not extend to the mixed-integer case primarily because of the way they certify Pareto optimality.
-Note that the Pareto set of a mixed-integer multiobjective problem is a finite union of graphs of piecewise linear functions, whereas that for a pure integer problem is a finite set of points, and hence Pareto computation and certification of Pareto optimality of a given subset is far more complicated in the former case.
-So much so, that mixed-integer problems can benefit immensely from sophisticated data structures for storing Pareto sets; see the recent work of \citet{treestructure}.
-The mixed-integer case has been dealt in literature only for biobjective problems, with two schools of thought emerging on devising exact algorithms.
-The first one \citep{belotti2012biobjective} works in the $x$-space in $\R^{n+p}$ by modifying the classical branch-and-bound method \bb{} \citep{land1960automatic} devised for mixed-integer linear programs (MILPs), and solves linear programs (LPs) at each node.
-The correctness of \bb{}-type methods is guaranteed via correct node fathoming rules.
-Although procedures for implementing node fathoming and checking Pareto optimality have been proposed \citep{belotti2016fathoming}, the \bb{} algorithm has not been fully implemented and extensively tested.
-There is also some prior work on \bb{} specifically for mixed 0-1 biobjective problems \citep{vincent2013biobjective,mavrotas2005multi,stidsen2014branch}, but these algorithms do not contain a comprehensive study of all components of \bb{}.
-The second school of thought, wherein algorithms are devised separately for pure integer \citep{boland2015bcriterion} and mixed-integer \citep{boland2013criterion,boland2015acriterion} problems, is a objective space search method that iteratively partitions the $f$-space in $\R^{2}$ into smaller search regions, each of which is either rectangular or triangular in shape, and searches each region for Pareto optima by solving either MILPs or scalarized versions of biobjective LPs.
+Algorithms specialized for the pure integer case do not extend to the mixed-integer case primarily because of the way they certify Pareto optimality.
+The Pareto set of a mixed-integer problem is a finite union of graphs of piecewise linear functions, whereas that for a pure integer problem is a finite set of points, and hence Pareto computation and certification of Pareto optimality of a given subset is far more complicated in the former case.
+In fact, mixed-integer problems can benefit immensely from sophisticated data structures for storing Pareto sets, as shown recently by \citet{treestructure}.
+Most of the \bb{} algorithms in literature are designed specifically for problems where all the integer variables are binary; see the literature reviews in \cite{przybylski2017multi,gadegaard2019bi}.
+Correct node fathoming rules are necessary to guarantee correctness of a \bb{} algorithm. \citet{belotti2015fathoming,belotti2012biobjective} have proposed sophisticated algorithms, based on solving LPs, for node fathoming rules and checking Pareto optimality, and report some limited preliminary computational results.
+In principle, this leads to a \bb{} algorithm for BOMILP with general integer variables, however, such an algorithm based on sophisticated node fathoming rules has neither been fully implemented nor extensively tested.